MicrosoftDocs/dataexplorer-docs/data-explorer/data-explorer-insights.md

 - **Time Range**: By default, the table displays the last 24 hours of information based on the corresponding selections made.

 The counter tile, under the dropdown list, gives the total number of Azure Data Explorer clusters in the selected subscriptions and shows how many are selected.
 There are conditional color codings for the columns: **Keep alive**, **CPU**, **Ingestion Utilization**, and **Cache Utilization**.
-Orange-coded cells have values that are not sustainable for the cluster.
+Orange-coded cells have values that aren't sustainable for the cluster.

 To better understand what each of the metrics represent, we recommend reading through the documentation on [Azure Data Explorer metrics](/azure/data-explorer/using-metrics#cluster-metrics).